Grievance Procedure Fill out the template

 What should be done once a grievance procedure is ready?

-The grievance policy should be made easily available and communicated to all staff members.
+The grievance policy should be made easily available and communicated to all employees.
 It is common to display workplace policies in an easily accessible public area, or within a staff handbook.
-The procedure will be provided to new staff members when they start work, usually with their contract for work or contract of employment.
+The procedure will be provided to new employees when they start work, usually with their contract of employment.

 What other documents should be held with a grievance procedure?